tomasonjo/cypher-direction-competition/README.md

 ## How to apply

 Fill out the form with your name and the link to a public GitHub repository with the implementation code: https://forms.gle/4pgArm8S8NqRa6sy8
-All applications received until Friday, 1st August 2023, 23.59 CEST time will be valid.
+All applications received until Friday, 1st September 2023, 23.59 CEST time will be valid.

 ## Test & Validation file